emilygzh/emilygzh.github.io/_pages/about.md

 ---
 layout: profiles
 permalink: /about/
-title: about me
+title: nice to meet you!
-description: nice to meet you!
+description: :)
 nav: true
 nav_order: 1